github/government.github.com/readme.md

 `heroku config:set GITHUB_ORG_ID=[org id]`

-(where orgid is the *name* of your organization)
+(where `[org id]` is the *name* of your organization, just like in the URL)

 ## Running locally

+Want to run it locally? `./script/` is here to help!

 1. `script/bootsrap`
 2. Configure as above, except use `EXPORT` rather than `heroku config:set`
 3. `script/server` (or `bundle exec jekyll --server` for unauthenticated site)

-*note:* You may need to have two apps, one with a local callback, and one for production
+*note:* For sanity sake, you may want to have two apps, one with a local oauth callback, and one for production.